Achilles Tendon Problems [en Español]

 To treat Achilles tendinopathy:

-- Reduce pain by using ice or taking over-the-counter pain relievers, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), as directed.
+- Reduce pain by using ice or taking over-the-counter pain relievers, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) , as directed.
+Be safe with medicines.
+Read and follow all instructions on the label.

-If your Achilles tendon shortens and stiffens while you sleep, your doctor may suggest that you wear a night brace to keep your foot flexed.
+If your Achilles tendon shortens and stiffens while you sleep, your doctor may suggest that you wear a night brace to keep your foot in a neutral position (not pointing up or down).

 If you still have Achilles tendon pain after more than 6 months of consistent treatment and rest, you might need to consider surgery.